Home > Breakfast > Mini Gluten Free Almond Coffee Cake

 • Tapioca Flour – Tapioca helps with the chew that we are missing with gluten.

-• Baking Powder and Soda – We use both to get texture and rise in the cake.
+• Baking Powder and Soda – We use both to get the texture and rise in the cake.

 • Salt – Salt balances all the flavors!